wkumari/draft-wkumari-dnsop-alt-tld/README.md

    3. Writers of name resolution APIs and libraries which operate in the DNS context should not attempt to look these names up in the DNS.
+If developers of other namespaces implement their namespace

+Kumari & Sullivan         Expires April 9, 2018                 [Page 5]

+Internet-Draft               Reserve ALT TLD                October 2017

-If developers of other namespaces implement their namespace through a "shim" or library, they will need to intercept and perform their own handling.
+       through a "shim" or library, they will need to intercept and perform their own handling.

    4. Caching DNS servers SHOULD NOT recognize these names as special and should not perform any special handling with them.

-Kumari & Sullivan       Expires September 4, 2017               [Page 5]

-Internet-Draft               Reserve ALT TLD                  March 2017

    5. Authoritative DNS servers SHOULD NOT recognize these names as special and should not perform any special handling with them.